-Candelabra-style or antler overhead lighting fixtures
+- Candelabra-style or antler overhead lighting fixtures

-Bare wood beams and rafters
+- Bare wood beams and rafters

-Hand-loomed or hooked rugs
+- Hand-loomed or hooked rugs

-Botanical prints or Audubon-style artwork
+- Botanical prints or Audubon-style artwork

-In-bedroom wall sink or washstand with jug and basin
+- In-bedroom wall sink or washstand with jug and basin

-Reclaimed barn doors
+- Reclaimed barn doors

-Nontraditional repurposings, like using a branch as a curtain rod, a ladder as a blanket rack, or a birdbath as a table pedestal
+- Nontraditional repurposings, like using a branch as a curtain rod, a ladder as a blanket rack, or a birdbath as a table pedestal

-Non-matching nightstands and bedside lamps
+- Non-matching nightstands and bedside lamps

-Farmhouse Master Bedroom Ideas
+Farmhouse Primary Bedroom Ideas

 First, divide the room into zones.
 The bigger the space, the more freedom you have to spread out and create separate areas for different activities.
 You will love having a sitting area for conversations over morning coffee.
 A bench or settee at the foot of the bed is handy for putting on shoes or housing a small pet’s bed.
 Likewise, you can arrange spots for putting on makeup, knitting, sketching, reading, letter writing, or simply enjoying a fire on a chilly night.

-Speaking of fires, a farmhouse master bedroom calls out for a fireplace, so make sure you add one, even if it’s an electric wood-burning stove-style unit.
+Speaking of fires, a farmhouse primary bedroom calls out for a fireplace, so make sure you add one, even if it’s an electric wood-burning stove-style unit.
 You could add a little coffee bar or wine bar, so you don’t have to travel to the kitchen when you want refreshments.

-Since the master bedroom is a personal space, the wall opposite the head of the bed and the ceiling above the bed are two areas you probably spend the most time looking at.
+Since the primary bedroom is a personal space, the wall opposite the head of the bed and the ceiling above the bed are two areas you spend the most time looking at.
 Therefore, make the most of these surfaces.
-If you have an accent wall of reclaimed lumber or old brick, that’s the place to put it.
+If you have an accent wall of reclaimed lumber or old brick, that’s where to put it.

-Don’t forget to put all the bedroom lights on dimmer switches.
+Shades of white and cream layered on each other are gorgeous in a bedroom, too.
+Remember to put all the bedroom lights on dimmer switches.
 Add small accent lamps for low lighting and group jars of candles together for a more cozy and fragrant atmosphere at night or on rainy days.